openshift/enhancements/enhancements/etcd/automated-backups-no-config.md

 The current [automated backup of etcd](https://docs.openshift.com/container-platform/4.15/backup_and_restore/control_plane_backup_and_restore/backing-up-etcd.html#creating-automated-etcd-backups_backup-etcd) of an OpenShift cluster relies on user provided configurations.

-To improve the customers experience, this work proposes taking etcd backup using default config from day one, without additional configuration from the user.
+To improve the customer's experience, this work proposes taking etcd backup using default config from day one, without additional configuration from the user.

 ### Goals

 * Backups should be taken without configuration after cluster installation from day 1.
-* Backups are saved to a default PersistentVolume, that could be overridden by user.
+* Backups are saved to a default location on master's node disk using `hostPath` volume.
-* Backups are taken according to a default schedule, that could be overridden by user.
+* Backups are taken according to a default schedule.
-* Backups are taken according to a default retention policy, that could be overridden by user.
+* Backups are taken according to a default retention policy.

 ### Non-Goals